back to the MAIN INDEX

 THE JULIAN CALENDAR

-An important modification was introduced by Julius Caesar in 46 BC (see table below): the length of some months was rearranged, thus avoiding the Intercalans, and obtaining an alternate duration (30/31 days), an easier scheme to follow by farmers; January was chosen again to be the starting month of the year.
+Important changes were introduced by Julius Caesar in 46 BC (see table below): the length of some months was rearranged, thus avoiding the Intercalans, and obtaining an alternate duration (30/31 days), an easier scheme to follow by farmers; January was chosen again to be the starting month of the year.

-Furthermore, having Caesar's astronomers realized that the actual solar year was slightly longer than 365 days, every four years February (already lengthened to 29 standard days) was given one more day, by repeating the 24th: this was the birth of the leap year.
+Furthermore, having Caesar's astronomers realized that the actual solar year was slightly longer than 365 days, every four years February (already lengthened to 29 standard days) was given one extra day, by repeating the 24th: this was the birth of the leap year.

 The reformed system was named Julian calendar, after Julius Caesar; for the same reason, in 44 BC the month of Quintilis was renamed Iulius, in his honour.